oop-solutions-and-demos/oop1_assignment_linear_equation/README.md

 `a` and `b` are called the **coefficients** of the equation and actually determine the slope and y-intercept point of the equation.

-Your application will need to be able to do two things:
+Your application will need to be able to **do two things**:

 * request the coefficients from the user
 * output the equation and its intercept points (which need to be calculated)

-To make your application a bit more user-friendly you should present these options to the user in the form of a menu as shown next:
+To make your application a bit more user-friendly you should present these options to the user in the form of a **menu** as shown next:

 ```text
 Welcome to the linear equation printer.